Higher-order structure of Hamiltonian truncation effective theory: Conclusion

 On the numerical side, we quantified these improvements through the cut-off dependence of low-energy spectral gaps.
 The resummed local prescription, implemented through Eqs.~\eqref{eq:delta_m_resum} and \eqref{eq:delta_lambda_resum}, does not yield a uniform improvement over the LO result in the explored range of \(E_{\max}\).
 This behavior is consistent with the fact that the resummation captures only a restricted subset of UV contributions, a fixed topology treated in the local approximation, while non-local terms and additional topologies entering at the same order in the \(1/E_{\max}\) expansion can be numerically comparable to (or larger than) the higher-order local terms being resummed.
 As a consequence, resumming this local subclass alone can lead to an overcorrection and to an apparently slower convergence with \(E_{\max}\) than the LO-improved Hamiltonian, which instead implements a controlled matching at fixed perturbative order and includes the complete \(\mathcal{O}(V^{2})\) local correction.

 These observations motivated the inclusion of genuinely non-local operator insertions.
-A central technical point is that at NNLO the matching coefficients acquire distributional contributions involving derivatives of Heaviside step functions.
+A central technical point is that at NNLoc the matching coefficients acquire distributional contributions involving derivatives of Heaviside step functions.
 At finite volume, where the spectrum is discrete, introducing such distributions after discretization leads to an ambiguous numerical prescription.
-We resolved this issue by determining the matching coefficients in infinite volume, where the distributional structure is unambiguously defined, and only then we moved to finite volume to implement the operators on a separable truncated Hilbert space, in the spirit of a continuum-first matching \cite{Demiray:2025zqh}.
-The resulting effective Hamiltonian combines continuum coefficients with finite-volume operators (summarized in Tab.~\ref{tab:operators_corrections}) and provides a systematic NNLO extension of the non-local sector.
+We resolved this issue by determining the matching coefficients in infinite volume, where the distributional structure is unambiguously defined, and only then moved to finite volume to implement the operators on the discrete basis of free-Hamiltonian eigenstates, in the spirit of a continuum-first matching.
+The resulting effective Hamiltonian combines continuum coefficients with finite-volume operators (summarized in Tab.~\ref{tab:operators_corrections}) and provides a systematic NNLoc extension of the non-local sector.

 Our numerical results showed a clear trend: higher-order HTET corrections progressively reduce the residual \(E_{\max}\)-dependence of the extracted gaps.
-Relative to the raw and LO truncation schemes, both NLO and NNLO results display a markedly flatter behavior as \(E_{\max}\) increases.
-At smaller cut-offs, NNLO results can vary more strongly, especially at larger coupling, but they rapidly approach the large-\(E_{\max}\) regime and become nearly indistinguishable from NLO results at intermediate truncations, while maintaining a stable plateau once \(E_{\max}\) is sufficiently large.
+Relative to the raw and LO truncation schemes, both NLO and NNLoc results display a markedly flatter behavior as \(E_{\max}\) increases.
+At smaller cut-offs, NNLoc results can vary more strongly, especially at larger coupling, but they rapidly approach the large-\(E_{\max}\) regime and become nearly indistinguishable from NLO results at intermediate truncations, while maintaining a stable plateau once \(E_{\max}\) is sufficiently large.
 For reproducibility, the spectra used to produce the figures are available in the accompanying database \cite{Github2026HTET}.